Nasreen Mohamedi: Work

 Mohamedi's work defies categorisation; the result of a disciplined and sustained effort to craft an individual formal vocabulary, it remains without parallel, the product and artefact of Mohamedi's distinctive personality, process, and aesthetic values.
 In some of her early work, one can see attempts to capture the human form.
 She explored various mediums such as sketches, canvas based watercolour and oils to pencil and graphite.
 Her preferred medium of work was pencil and paper.
 She drew delicate but deliberate lines.
 She experimented with grid like formations and varying gradations at acute angles.
 What stood out in her works was her perception of light and shade.
 Although it is often difficult to temporally locate her work – she often left pieces untitled and undated – many critics have segmented her oeuvre into three general periods: an early period of sketches and semi-representational collage in the 1950s to mid-1960s, a "classic" period of increasingly non-representational forms, including her signature grid-based drawings, and a mature style in pen and ink.

 Although her work, especially the mature drawings of the 1970s and 1980s, is disciplined, even austere, it remains highly rhythmic – releasing the energy and movement of natural phenomena through line.
 The grid that so often provides a spatial environment for her drawings is less a limitation than a framework for her compositions, allowing, in the words of Deepak Talwar, the “poetry within structure” to emerge.

 Mohamedi's work can be found in the permanent collection of The Metropolitan Museum of Art (MET), New York, NY; the Museum of Modern Art (MoMA), New York, NY; the Art Institute of Chicago, Chicago, IL; Kiran Nadar Museum of Art, New Delhi, India; and Queensland Art Gallery, Queensland, Australia.

 Mohamedi has been the subject of solo exhibitions at The Metropolitan Museum of Art (MET Breuer), New York (2016); Museo Nacional Centro de Arte Reina Sofia, Madrid, Spain (2015); Tate, Liverpool, UK (2014); Kiran Nadar Museum of Art, India (2013); and The Drawing Center, New York (2005).

-Her work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+Her work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou and the Guggenheim Bilbao.
+It has also appeared at the Museum of Contemporary Art in Los Angeles, Beyond Form: Lines of Abstraction, 1950 - 1970 at the Turner Contemporary in London in 2023, and another 2023 touring group exhibition titled Action, Gesture, Paint Women Artists and Global Abstraction 1940–70 at Whitechapel Gallery in London, the Fondation Vincent Van Gogh in Arles, France; and the Kunsthalle Bielefeld in Bielefeld, Germany.